The SpongeBob SquarePants Movie: Animation

-There were a number of stages involved in the making of the film, beginning with a rough animation process of ideas drawn on Post-it notes.
-The writers drew, working from rough outlines rather than scripts (which made the humor more visual than verbal).
+The animation process of the film started with ideas drawn on Post-it notes, which the writers drew from, working from rough outlines rather than scripts (which made the humor more visual than verbal).
 The storyboard artists, including Sherm Cohen, then illustrated ideas conceived by the writers.
-In the series Tom Yasumi and Andrew Overtoom do the animatics, but Hillenburg and Drymon did the animatics for the film.
-Yasumi and Overtoom were the film's animation-timing directors, concentrating on the sheets.
+Hillenburg and Drymon did the animatics for the film, taking over from Tom Yasumi and Andrew Overtoom in the series, both of whom worked on the film as animation timing directors.
 The SpongeBob SquarePants Movie, like the series, was animated at Rough Draft Studios in South Korea.
 The animators worked semi-digitally with pencil-drawn poses that would be composited into layouts in Photoshop.

 Series writer and storyboard artist Erik Wiese returned to do storyboards and character layout for the film, after leaving the show for a year to work on Samurai Jack and Danny Phantom.
 He "always wanted to be a feature animator, and the movie felt like I was on the character animation end", describing the experience as "a blast it felt like coming home."

 Hillenburg enjoyed the process of making the film: "The TV schedule is tight, and you don't always have a lot of time to work on your drawings."
 He appreciated the film's hand-drawn animation: "I think the movie's drawings are much superior than the TV show", although CGI animation was flourishing at the time of the film's release.
 "There's a lot of talk about 2-D being dead, and I hope people don't think that.
 Even Brad Bird is a proponent of 2-D. He would agree with me that it's all about what you're trying to say.
 There are many ways to tell a story, and what's unique about animation is that there are many styles with which to tell a story."
-The clay animation scenes were shot by Mark Caballero, Seamus Walsh, and Chris Finnegan at Screen Novelties in Los Angeles.
+The clay animation scenes were shot by Mark Caballero, Seamus Walsh and Chris Finnegan at Screen Novelties in Los Angeles.